 - Those who would prefer to go through a standalone course without the personal coaching element

-Since this course + coaching group is so small (20-40 participants), it's important that those joining are willing and able to commit to this unique experience.
-Participants should have a "heck yes" attitude about this program, which will have a positive ripple effect on the community and ensure that you get the most out of it.
+Since this course + coaching group is so small (20 participants), it's important that those joining are willing and able to commit to this unique experience.
+Participants should have a "heck yes" attitude about this program, which will ensure that you get the most out of it.